LautyZ05/startup/notes.md

 Did the structure HTML assignment and it really brought back memories from highschool.
 Everything we coded was very similar to what I remember.

+Did the input HTML assignment and it reminded me how much repitition there is in HTML.
+As well as learned/relearned how to program buttons/checkbox/text areas.

 ## AWS

 My IP address is: 52.201.35.163